 - Preheat your oven to 325F (160°C) and line a baking tray with baking paper.

-- Mix the butter and powdered sweetener until the sweetener is almost completely dissolved.
+- In a large bowl, mix together the butter and powdered sweetener until the sweetener is almost completely dissolved.

-- Add in the ground flax, water, baking soda, and almond flour and stir together until completely mixed together.
+- Add in the ground flax, water, baking soda, and almond flour.
+Stir until well-combined.

-- Once the cookie dough has been mixed together, add in the chocolate chips.
-Fold them in gently until they are distributed evenly throughout the dough.
+- Gently fold in the chocolate chips until they are evenly distributed throughout the dough.